 Alternative performance measures

-The key alternative performance measures used at Swisscom for 2022 financial reporting are defined as follows.
+The key alternative performance indicators used by Swisscom in its 2023 annual financial reporting are defined as follows:

 |Significant items that, due to their exceptional nature, cannot be considered part of the Swisscom Group’s ongoing performance, such as termination benefits and significant positions in connection with legal cases or other non-recurring items.
 In addition, the application of changes in the IFRS accounting principles and standards can have an impact on comparability with the previous year if these principles are not applied retrospectively.
 The same definitions and calculation bases are applied for the adjustments in the financial year and in the previous year.
 In the financial reporting, the change in the adjusted operating result before depreciation and amortisation (EBITDA adjusted) is commented ‘on a comparable basis’.

 |Key performance measures considering currency effects (figures for 2023 are translated at the 2022 exchange rate to calculate the currency effect).

 |Operating income before depreciation, amortisation and impairment losses of property, intangible assets and right-of-use assets, financial expense and financial income, result of equity-accounted investees and income tax expense.

 |Operating income before financial expense and financial income, result of equity-accounted investees and income tax expense.